Visit Booker T. Washington National Monument with Kids

 About Booker T. Washington

 When Booker T. Washington was a child, the Burroughs Plantation in Virginia produced tobacco as a cash crop, as well as flax, grains and potatoes.
-Washington lived with his mother and two half siblings in the one-room kitchen cabin, and his tasks on the farm included bringing water to the men in the fields, carrying schoolbooks for the Burroughses’ daughters and taking grain to the local mill.
+Washington lived with his mother and two half-siblings in the one-room kitchen cabin, and his tasks on the farm included bringing water to the men in the fields, carrying schoolbooks for the Burroughses’ daughters, and taking grain to the local mill.
 Today, the farm is the Booker T Washington National Monument and honors his legacy.
-In addition to teaching about Washington’s life, the Monument also provides a glimpse of nineteenth century plantation life.
+In addition to teaching about Washington’s life, the Monument also provides a glimpse of nineteenth-century plantation life.

 Visiting the Booker T. Washington National Monument with Kids